DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 2. **Entangled** At the start of their turn, a Dealer makes a Strength check against the attribute of the creature causing the effect.
 If failed, they may not move on that turn.
 A critical failure prevents actions requiring arm movements.
 3. **Knocked Down** Getting up prevents a Dealer from making more than 1 action on their turn, and their movement speed is halved.
 4. **Blinded, Deafened** At the start of their turn, a Dealer makes a conviction check against the spell-casting attribute of the creature causing the effect (or DC 5 if physical effect).
 If failed, they take a -5 penalty to any action requiring the relevant sense.
-6. **Outnumbered** Dealers may delay their turns to co-occur with one another.
-For each additional character attacking the same Dealer at the same time, attack modifiers are boosted by 2.
+6. **Outnumbered** Dealers may delay their turn to co-occur with another player Dealer.
+For each additional Dealer attacking the same target within 1 space, attack modifiers are take an additional +2.
 7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check (DC 8 + number of turns since effect onset).
 If attacked further, the player begins an Epic Event alone.
 Each additional hit is a Check they may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.

 ### Health and Armor